-- educational support services to assist client in becoming financially independent; and

-- Mental health services for the purpose of:
+- Training or advising in health and medical issues; employment and educational support services to assist client in becoming financially independent; and - •Mental health services for the purpose of:

-- Managing client with disorders who are stabilized;
+Managing client with disorders who are stabilized;

-- Evaluating client's needs for in-depth mental health assessment;
+Evaluating client's needs for in-depth mental health assessment;

-- Training client to manage symptoms; and
+Training client to manage symptoms; and

-- Timely referral to an appropriate provider for mental health crises or the emergence of a primary mental health disorder when the provider is not staffed to address primary mental health problems.
+Timely referral to an appropriate provider for mental health crises or the emergence of a primary mental health disorder when the provider is not staffed to address primary mental health problems.

 - 2.4 Biopsychosocial assessment shall be completed within two visits, but no longer than 30 days.
 Biopsychosocial assessment will include at a minimum:

 - Presenting problem

 - History of the presenting illness or problem

 - Psychiatric history;

 - Trauma history;

 - Medication history;

 - Alcohol and other drug use history;

 - Relevant personal and family, medical history;

 - Mental health status exam;

-- Cultural influences;
+- Cultural influences:

 - Educational and employment history;

 - Legal history;

-- General and HIV related medical history;
+- General and HIV related medical history:

-- Medication adherence;
+- Medication adherence:

-- HIV risk behavior and harm reduction;

-- Summary of findings;